Core Idea

 Key Characteristics

-ACID transaction requirements: Operations requiring strong consistency favor shared storage—financial transactions, inventory, orders demand all-or-nothing guarantees distributed transactions cannot provide
+- ACID transaction requirements: Operations requiring strong consistency favor shared storage—financial transactions, inventory, and orders demand all-or-nothing guarantees that distributed transactions cannot reliably provide

-Tight data relationships: Entities with referential integrity resist separation—foreign key constraints only work within single databases (Customer → Orders → OrderItems)
+- Tight data relationships: Entities with referential integrity resist separation—foreign key constraints only work within a single database (Customer → Orders → OrderItems)

-Complex query patterns: Operations requiring joins favor co-location—reports, analytics introduce latency when distributed
+- Complex query patterns: Operations requiring joins favor co-location—reports and analytics introduce latency and complexity when distributed

-High consistency needs: Real-time systems cannot tolerate eventual consistency—inventory, reservations, financials require immediate consistency
+- High consistency needs: Real-time systems cannot tolerate eventual consistency—inventory, reservations, and financials require immediate consistency

 Examples

-Financial ledger: Double-entry bookkeeping requires perfect consistency—audit trails demand transactional integrity
+- Financial ledger: Double-entry bookkeeping requires perfect consistency and transactional integrity—splitting risks data corruption

-Real-time inventory: Multiple purchases need consistent stock—centralized database prevents overselling
+- Real-time inventory: Multiple concurrent purchases need consistent stock counts—centralized storage prevents overselling

 Why It Matters

-Data integrators oppose data disintegrators in trade-off analysis for service granularity.
-Architects evaluate integration force strength against distribution benefits (scalability, deployment, autonomy).
+Data integrators oppose Data-Disintegrators in trade-off analysis for service granularity.
+Architects evaluate the strength of integration forces against distribution benefits (scalability, deployment autonomy).
 Strong integrators suggest larger services; weak integrators support finer decomposition.

-Distributed data patterns (saga, eventual consistency, CQRS) introduce complexity.
-Integrators identify scenarios where complexity exceeds benefits—financial systems, reservations often have such strong forces that distribution becomes untenable.
+Distributed data patterns (saga, eventual consistency, CQRS) introduce significant complexity.
+Integrators identify scenarios where that complexity exceeds the benefit—financial systems and reservation platforms often have forces so strong that distribution becomes untenable.
 Bounded contexts align with natural integration forces, revealing optimal service boundaries.

 Related Concepts